NVIDIA/spark-rapids/docs/dev/compute_sanitizer.md

 To use Compute Sanitizer with the RAPIDS Spark Plugin in a standalone Spark cluster, follow these
 steps:
-  * Create a "fake" java home, for example, in `/opt/compute-sanitizer-java`:
+  * Create a "fake" Java home, for example, in `/opt/compute-sanitizer-java`:
 ```bash
 mkdir -p /opt/compute-sanitizer-java/bin
 ```